Events In History

 7 September 1921Springboks play NZ Maoris for first time

-‘Bad enough having play team officially designated New Zealand Natives’, a South African journalist wrote in a report of the match played between the Springboks and a New Zealand Maori XV at Napier.
+‘Bad enough having play team officially designated New Zealand Natives’, a South African journalist wrote in a report of the match played between the Springboks and a New Zealand Maoris XV at Napier.
 Read more...

 For 56 days in July, August and September 1981, New Zealanders were divided against each other in the largest civil disturbance seen since the 1951 waterfront dispute.
 The cause of this was the visit of the South African rugby team – the Springboks.